lazlowa/pypz-python/docs/guides/ht_create_pipeline.rst

 1. Create an additional file with the name ``sniffer.py``, which will be a script
 2. Create the pipeline object
 3. Set the parameters as you have done in the ``execute.py``
-4. Create the sniffer object and provide the pipeline as constructor argument
+4. Create the :class:`sniffer object <pypz.sniffer.viewer.PipelineSnifferViewer>` and provide the pipeline as constructor argument
 5. Invoke the sniffer's mainloop() method (based on TK)

 .. code-block:: python
    :emphasize-lines: 6

-   from pypz.executors.pipeline.executor import PipelineExecutor
+   from pypz.sniffer.viewer import PipelineSnifferViewer

    from pypz.example.pipeline import DemoPipeline